charliecalvert/CloudNotes/Assignments/Evernote01.md

-Evernote Assignment 01
+Evernote and OneNote Assignment 01
 ===============

-The purpose of this exercise is to help you understand Evernote.
+The purpose of this exercise is to help you understand Evernote and OneNote.

 Part I: Evernote
 ----------------